-When it comes to campfire cooking, the best camping food ideas are easy to transport, prepare, and clean-up.
+When it comes to campfire cooking, the foods are those that are easy to transport, prepare, and clean-up.
 The idea of scrubbing a pan free of clinging meat-and-potato particles is horrifying in the kitchen, let alone at the campsite.
 Do yourself a favor and keep the preparation and clean up to a minimum while you are out in nature.

 Camp Food Planning

 Dwight Eisenhower has a quote I’ve always loved, “Plans are nothing; planning is everything.”
-It applies especially to camping food ideas.
+It applies especially to camping cuisine.

 Proper planning allows for the best experience when eating while camping.
 Planning involves coordinating who carries what, the recipes you’ll be using, and who has what duty around the fire.
 Or it can be as comprehensive as preparing your food ahead of time.